 I love exploring a city on a bike.
 And it’s something that I try to do as often as I can, especially when I am in big cities that cover a huge area.
 I prefer the autonomy that a bicycle provides rather than relying on the subway or the bus.

-That’s why after many years using rented bikes myself, I decided to come up with a complete guide related to cycling in Madrid based on my own experience.
+That’s why I get many questions from readers that are not sure whether they should explore Madrid by bike or walking.
+So I decided to come up with a complete guide related to cycling in Madrid based on my own experience.

 The following section contains all the information about exploring Madrid on bike where you can read all the information you need to enjoy the city on a bicycle.